Updated March 15, 2022

 - Athletic sandal

 Your list should be rather long.
 Write down anything you can think of related to your niche or business.
-If you are new to your niche or business, one of the best ways to think about topics and categories related to it is to search forums (even older ones) to see what questions people are asking.
+If you are new to your niche or business, one of the best ways to think about topics and categories related to it is to search forums, like Reddit or Quora, to see what questions people are asking.